Chicago Jazz (synchronized skating team)

-Chicago Jazz was a synchronized skating team from Rolling Meadows, IL, a northwest suburb of Chicago.
+Chicago Jazz was a synchronized skating team from Rolling Meadows, Illinois, a northwest suburb of Chicago.

 The Chicago Jazz began in 1987, as the Jazz Babies under the direction of Coach Lisa Darken.
 With a team of 22 skaters, the Jazz Babies began their climb in 1991 and became the U.S. Figure Skating Bronze Medalists in the Intermediate Division at the U.S. National Precision Skating Championships held in Anchorage, Alaska.
 The team continued to grow and in 1994 earned entry for all four divisions with a total of 80 skaters in the U.S. Figure Skating National Precision Team Championships in Providence, Rhode Island.
 Every year from 1994 to 2019, the Chicago Jazz was represented in the U.S. National Championships.

 In 1996, the Jazz Babies merged their precision skating program with the Rolling Meadows Rockettes Precision Ice Skating Club.
-This new family of over 160 Skaters, representing 8 divisions, became known as the Chicago Jazz Precision Ice Skating Club.
+This new family of over 160 Skaters, representing eight divisions, became known as the Chicago Jazz Precision Ice Skating Club.
 Utilizing skating facilities in Rolling Meadows, Park Ridge, Buffalo Grove, and Glenview, Chicago Jazz represented the Chicago area both nationally and internationally.

 In 2006, Head coach Lisa Darken was awarded the PSA Synchronized Skating Coach of the year award.